 Best gaming PC under £1,000 (2026)

-Under £1,000 in 2026, the answer is a Ryzen 5 7600 paired with an RTX 4060 and 16GB of RAM.
-That build hits 1080p/60 on high settings in the vast majority of modern AAA games.
-Specs and the games it actually handles well below.
+Under £1,000 in 2026, the honest answer is a self-build.
+A Ryzen 5 7600 paired with an RTX 4060 and 16GB DDR5 will hit 1080p/60 on high settings in the vast majority of modern AAA games.
+Specs and the games it handles well below — and an honest explanation of why we don't recommend a pre-built at this budget.

 Budget